eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool delete_client(uint32_t key, OpResult& op_result);

-Deletes a certain `ProxyClient` from the client proxy database, given its ID.
+This function deletes a given ``ProxyClient`` from the client proxy database, given its ID.

 Returns `true` if the operation was completed successfully, or `false` otherwise (for example, if the given ID was not registered to any `ProxyClient`).